ManoelClemente1/fipe/README.md

 ## Description

-The `fipe` project is a software application that gets the latest and more accurate fipe price cars information.
-It provides functionality to add, update, and delete employee records, as well as view cars details and enable export the data to a file in the root of the project.
+The `fipe` project is a software api that gets the latest and more accurate fipe price cars information.
+It provides functionality to add, update, and delete fipe records, as well as view cars details.

 ## Stack